Best Practices for Indoor Relief Areas for Service Dogs in Terminals

 • While artificial grass, such as AstroTurf, seems to be the most commonly used surface in many terminals, it is generally not preferred by service dog users as most dogs are trained to relieve themselves on hard surfaces.
 Artificial turf resembles a carpet, and as service dogs are trained not to relieve themselves on carpet, they may be reluctant to relieve themselves on artificial grass.

 • Where artificial grass is the only surface option, terminals should make every effort to keep it clean and replace it as needed.
-If a puppy pad is used beneath the artificial grass, the pad should be replaced at regular intervals to avoid poor hygiene and bad odour.
+If a puppy pad is used beneath the artificial grass, the pad should be replaced at regular intervals to avoid poor hygiene and bad odor.

 • It is not recommended to use puppy-pads themselves as the surface of the relief area.